zuccbae/volunteer-workhour-tracker/README.md

 # volunteer-workhour-tracker

+Name: Volunteer Workhour Tracker
-This is a tracker to track the workhours of volunteers at St. Peter's Walworth
+Purpose: This is a tracker to track the work hours of volunteers at St. Peter's Walworth
+Platform: PWA downloadable by link
+Design: Mobile, CSS responsive
+Data Storage: Local